darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ## global

-Actions in the "global" section of the shortcut mapping screen can be executed from any darktable view.
+Actions in the "global" section of the shortcut mapping screen can be executed from any Ansel view.
 Most of these actions do not have specific _elements_ as they are used to perform one-off operations.

 ## views

-Actions in the "views" section can only be executed from the specified darktable view.
+Actions in the "views" section can only be executed from the specified Ansel view.
 As with global actions, most do not have specific _elements_ as they are used to perform one-off operations.

 ## buttons

-A button is a clickable icon in the darktable interface.
+A button is a clickable icon in the Ansel interface.
 The default action, when assigning a simple shortcut to a _button_, is to activate that button as if clicked with the left mouse button.
 You can modify this action to activate the button as if clicked while holding a modifier key.

 ## toggles